New Waterford Girl: Plot

 Not wanting to be left out, many boys claim they have slept with Mooney.
 Mooney then tells her parents she is pregnant, which she knows will cause them to send her away where she can then escape and run away to Manhattan.
-However, the plan backfires as the boys of the town, having wised up to Moonie’s plan, threaten to reveal the truth about never having slept with Mooney.
+However, the plan backfires as the boys of the town, having wised up to Mooney’s plan, threaten to reveal the truth about never having slept with Mooney.
 Though Mooney orders Lou to punch them out to show they are liars, they do not fall down when she hits them which shows they are telling the truth.
 Joey, one of the boys, gives the girls an ultimatum—Lou must face off with New Waterford’s reigning boxing champion in a match, or Mooney’s secret will be made public.

 Lou ends up winning the match, but Mooney sees Joey outing her to her father anyway.
 Her father now believes she lied about being promiscuous primarily to cover up the fact that the father of her baby is Cecil.
 Francis goes to confront Cecil at his trailer, which sits on the edge of a cliff.
 Cecil, grasping what is going on, claims he is the father and kisses Mooney.
 Mooney's mother, arriving in time to see the kiss, gets in her car and rams it several times into Cecil's trailer, causing it to topple over the cliff and land on the beach below.